Existence of mASD connections on 4-manifolds with cylindrical ends: Existence results

 (b) The assumption of (a) trivially holds when $\Gamma$ is non-degenerate, since $\mathcal{H}_\Gamma$ consists of a single point.
-More generally, the assumption of (a) also holds when the Chern--Simons function is Morse--Bott in a neighborhood of $\Gamma$.
+More generally, the assumption of (a) also holds when the Chern--Simons function is Morse--Bott in a neighborhood of $\Gamma$ (though there is no assumption in part (a) about the nondegeneracy of the Hessian in the normal directions).

 (c) Suppose $N = T^3$, and let $\Gamma$ be a flat connection on the trivial $\SU(2)$-bundle.
 If $\Gamma$ is not gauge equivalent to the trivial connection, then $\Gamma$ satisfies the assumption in (a), and hence Hypothesis \ref{hypothesis1}; see \cite[Lemma 14.2(i)]{gompfmrowka}.
-However, the trivial connection on $T^3$ does \emph{not} satisfy Hypothesis \ref{hypothesis1}.
+However, the trivial connection on $T^3$ does \emph{not} satisfy Hypothesis \ref{hypothesis1}. \end{example}